Bold as Love (novel): Plot summary

 Ax Preston, a mixed-race guitarist from Taunton, having survived a government organized massacre of the official Green Party (under cover of a pop-culture reception), emerges as the true leader England desperately needs.
 He and his friends, also indie musicians, tackle a series of disasters, including a minor war with Islamic Separatists in Yorkshire, and a hippie President who turns out to be a murdering pedophile.
 In the background the whole of Europe is falling apart, in the foreground there are rock festivals, street-fighting, a rampage of "Green" destruction (led and moderated by Preston) leaving a trail of burned-out hypermarkets, wrecked fast food outlets, and vast expanses of napalmed intensive farming.
 Preston succeeds in supporting his country through the crisis, utilizing his guile, self-sacrifice, goodwill, and the power of the music.
 In England, the revolution never descends into a terror.

 Background and Publication

 The titles of all the novels in the Bold as Love Sequence are taken from songs by or works related to Jimi Hendrix.
 Bold As Love is named for Hendrix's second studio album, Axis: Bold As Love.

 Reception

-Bold as Love won the Arthur C Clarke Award in 2002 and was shortlisted for the 2001 BSFA Award and the 2002 British Fantasy Award August Derleth Award.
+Bold as Love won the Arthur C Clarke Award in 2002 and was shortlisted for the 2001 BSFA Award and the 2002 British Fantasy Award for Best Novel (August Derleth Award).